 4. How long do I have to file a lawsuit?

-In most cases, personal injury lawsuits must be filed no later than two (2) years after the accident or when the defendant became aware of his/her injuries.
-However, there may be special circumstances that extend this time limit.
-Learn more about statutes of limitations in Nevada personal injury cases.6
+In most cases, personal injury lawsuits must be filed no later than two (2) years after the accident or when you became aware of your injuries.
+However, special circumstances may extend this time limit.

 5. How can I prove a driver was under the influence?